Explaining premature birth

 If your baby is born early - also called 'premature' or 'preterm' - he may need special care.

-The definition of a 'premature' or 'preterm' baby is one that is born before 37 and after 24 full weeks after the first day of the mother's last period.
+The definition of a 'premature' or 'preterm' baby is one that is born before 37 weeks.
+There are different levels of prematurity and these carry their own risks.
+Very premature babies, born before week 26, are at most risk and are sometimes known as micro preemies.
 A baby born at 37 weeks or more is known as a 'term' baby.
-There are different levels of prematurity and these carry their own risks.
-Generally the the earlier your baby is born the higher the risk of health problems.
+Generally the earlier your baby is born the higher the risk of health problems.

 BAPM (2008) Management of acute in-utero transfers: a framework for practice.
 London, British Association of Perinatal Medicine